 As with any successful organization, ESSA’s notable progress in its first years of existence was due to the efforts of many dedicated individuals.
 It has indeed been fortunate that so many members have contributed their time and energy to creating a club that enhances the leisure time of sailing enthusiasts all over the Eastern Shore.
-Since ESSA has completed 40 years, it is interesting to look back on its evolution since its founding in 1974.

 1974 saw the birth of the organization with 76 charter members and the drafting of the by-laws.
 It offered an ambitious schedule of weekend cruising and racing for both the Tangier and Choptank sailors.
 From April through November, there was something planned almost every weekend.
 This was the year of the first rendezvous with the Southern Maryland Sailing Association at Placid Harbor, the Crab Feast at Dames Quarter, participation in the Deal Island Labor Day races, the United States Power Squadron rendezvous at Mollies Point, and the Oyster Roast at Whittaker’s Boat Yard.
 A mimeographed newsletter was sent out to members including a calendar, roster, sailing instructions, race brochures, etc.